-Subject: Avian Influenza, H7N9 subtype (lineages circulating in China), current epidemiological situation.
+Subject: Avian Influenza, H7N9 subtype, poultry enzootic and human cases in China, current situation.

 Source: US Centers for Disease Control and Prevention (CDC), full page: (LINK).

 Asian Lineage Avian Influenza A (H7N9) Virus – Update, as of May 9 2017

 - Human infections with an Asian lineage avian influenza A (H7N9) virus (“Asian H7N9”) were first reported in China in March 2013.

 - Annual epidemics of sporadic human infections with Asian H7N9 viruses in China have been reported since that time.

 - China is currently experiencing its 5th epidemic of Asian H7N9 human infections.